Final Installation Guide

 Tie up

-Lay the gripper and gantry on the floor in the center of the room.
+Unpack the gripper and gantry, which are attached, and lay them on the floor in the center of the room.
 Ensure all anchors are powred off.
 Pull all four lines slowly out of the anchors until their ends reach the gantry.
-If you feel bumping while pulling out line, this is normal.
-It is an electrical phenomenon involving the stepper driver, and it is harmless.

-Power on all the anchors using the "all on" button on your outlet remote.
+Power on all the anchors using the "all on" button on your outlet remote. the gripper's fingers may suddenly move to the neutral position, this is normal.
 Open the control panel.
 Wait for all components to be discovered, connected, and for video to come online.
 Select "Auto tension" from the main menu.

 After calibration, you can move the robot around with a gamepad or the keyboard.